yuexing/realblog/engineering/android-dev.md

 adb shell monkey --throttle 500 -s 25 -p com.sgiggle.staging --ignore-crashes --ignore-timeouts --ignore-native-crashes --ignore-security-exceptions --pct-anyevent 5 --pct-syskeys 0 -v -v 150000 >monkey.log 2>&1
 </pre>

+## Tips

 * all the activities

 adb shell dumpsys activity

+* Service

+- A Service is running in the main thread and thus should not do anything expensive;
+- IntentService
+- onTaskRemoved

+* HandlerThread

+- Looper and Handler

+* Notification

+- Intent

+* PendingIntent